Skip to content

 Location 4: National Art Center, Tokyo (Roppongi)

-The distinctive undulating glass facade of the National Art Center appears in the film as a background element.
-The building itself — designed by architect Kisho Kurokawa — is architecturally stunning regardless of its anime connection.
-The interior cafe (on an elevated cone-shaped platform) offers one of the best views in Roppongi.
+Undulating glass facade of the National Art Center appears in the film as a background element.
+Designed by architect Kisho Kurokawa, the building itself is architecturally stunning regardless of its anime connection.
+Inside, an elevated cone-shaped platform houses a cafe with one of the best views in Roppongi.

 Location 5: Yotsuya Station & Surrounding Streets